uhppoted/uhppoted-dll/doc/C++.md

 id  controller serial number

-Returns a the controller event listener IPv4 address:port as a string if the call succeeded.
+Returns the controller event listener IPv4 address:port as a string if the call succeeded.

 Throws a uhppoted_exception if the call failed.
 The error message can be retrieved using the uhppoted_exception::what() method.